Heavy machines need heavy-duty maintenance schedules

 So maintenance is an enormous expense for any worksite.
 But what’s even more staggering is the fact that as much as one third of the maintenance is unplanned, due to a lack of preventative maintenance.

 Preventative maintenance is important for the health of machines and safety of the crew.
 But it’s hard to track how often a vehicle needs to get a check up, especially in remote areas of the world.
 This makes it hard for any company to stick to a regularly scheduled maintenance program.
 And costs companies thousands of dollars every year as a result.

 Unplanned maintenance means lost productivity

-More companies are turning to Internet of Things technology to keep track of vehicles and help plan maintenance schedules.
+More companies are turning to Internet of Things technology to help plan maintenance schedules and to keep track of vehicles.
 And most manufacturers have built telematics systems that help track a machine.

 The problem though?
 Many worksites have equipment from multiple manufacturers, so there’s no cohesive way to track and monitor your vehicles.
 That is, if your vehicles are new enough to have telemetry systems.
 Many older vehicles simply don’t have the technology.

 Telemetry compatibility isn’t the only problem though.
 For some worksites in remote areas of the world, the bigger issue is a lack of power or reliable Internet connectivity.
 90% of the world has no access to affordable connectivity, so terrestrial networks often don’t cover remote worksites.
 As a result, if you want to create a local network on-site, there’s no network available to transmit your data through.
 Plus, installing your own network requires electricity, and many remote worksites only have power at the on-site office.
 Which makes setting up a network with optimal coverage of your entire worksite difficult.

 A fine-tuned future.